 In reality, the ego-personality and persona are a “pseudo sense-of-self” or what ancient texts referred to as the “counterfeit spirit.”
 Thus, in order to maintain their self-esteem and self-righteousness, people will fiercely defend their “personal identity” as well as their misconceptions and misunderstandings about life and people, even though such defensiveness often obstructs reality, new learning and personal growth.
 The truth is the ego-personality is just an illusion operating in the worldly illusion – what we actually experience in life is a perception of a reflection of a projection.

 Reorientation of consciousness recognizes that misconceptions and misunderstandings are dangerous illusions which prevent people from seeing and experiencing life as it was meant to be.
 It is important to realize that while people have their share of misconceptions, the appropriate thing to do is to let go of them as soon as they are recognized.
 Albert Einstein said, “We must learn to differentiate clearly the fundamentally important, that which is really basic, from that which is dispensable, and to turn aside from everything else, from the multitude of things which clutter up the mind and drive it from the essential.”
 Reorientation of consciousness is about being humble enough to release worldly delusions and to attempt the reordering of one’s perceptions so they are aligned with the essentials of reality.
-In other words, it is making a continuous effort to let go of personal delusions and self-love to see life as if one were perceiving it through the eyes of God.
+In other words, it is making a continuous effort to let go of personal delusions and self-love in order to see life as if one were perceiving it through the eyes of God.

 The Inevitable Demise of Ego